Mohammad Reyshahri

-Mohammad Reyshahri (محمد محمدی ریشهری), also known as Mohammad Mohammadi-Nik (29 October 1946 – 21 March 2022), was an Iranian politician and cleric who was the first Minister of Intelligence, serving from 1984 to 1989 in the cabinet of Prime Minister Mir-Hossein Mousavi.
+Mohammad Reyshahri (محمد محمدی ریشهری), also known as Mohammad Mohammadi-Nik (29 October 1946 – 21 March 2022), was an Iranian politician, cleric, judge and religious scholar, who notably served as Chief Judge of the Revolutionary Military Tribunal (1979–1984), as the first Minister of Intelligence and Security (1984–1989) in the cabinet of Prime Minister Mir-Hossein Mousavi and as Prosecutor-General of Iran from 1989 to 1991.

 Early life and education

-Reyshahri was born into a religious family in Rey on 29 October 1946.
+Reyshahri was born into a religious Persian family in Rey on 29 October 1946.
 He was educated in Qom and Najaf in the field of theology.
 He and his successor at the ministry of intelligence, Ali Fallahian, were alumni of the Haqqani School in Qom.

-Family

 Career

 Reyshahri began to involve himself in political activities in June 1963 during the religious revolts after Khomeini's famous speech in Qom.

 In 1967, he fled to Najaf and stayed there for a while.
 Upon his return to Iran, he was imprisoned.
 While incarcerated, he met Ali Khamenei, who later became supreme leader of Iran.
 Until the Iranian Revolution, he was banned from preaching.